Asahikuni Masuo: Retirement from sumo

 Asahikuni stayed in the sumo world as an elder at Tatsunami stable under the name of Ōshima Oyakata.
 In 1980 he established Ōshima stable, despite strong opposition from his old stable boss Tatsunami, who did not want him to break away from the stable even though Asahikuni did not take any high ranking wrestlers with him. Ōshima stable eventually produced Asahifuji, and when he was promoted to ōzeki in 1987 Ōshima exchanged some words with his former stablemaster for the first time since he left Tatsunami stable seven years previously.
 Asahifuji went on to reach the yokozuna rank in 1990.

 In 1992 Ōshima became the first stablemaster to recruit Mongolians, with six joining for the March 1992 tournament.
 Two of them, Kyokushūzan and Kyokutenhō, reached the top division, rising to komusubi and sekiwake respectively.
 In all Ōshima produced ten sekitori, including komusubi Kyokudōzan and Asahiyutaka.
 He also worked as a judge of tournament bouts and was on the Japan Sumo Association's board of directors until 2010 when he lost an election to Takanohana.
 Upon reaching the mandatory retirement age of 65 in April 2012 Ōshima stable was dissolved with its wrestlers moving to Tomozuna stable.
 Kyokutenhō, who had once been considered a future head of Ōshima stable, instead became head of Tomozuna stable in 2017.

-Family
+Personal life and death

-Asahikuni has two sons, both of whom joined his stable, but neither reached the elite sekitori ranks.
-His eldest, Tomō, born in 1978, joined in 1994 and was known as Kyokuhoten.
+Asahikuni had two sons, both of whom joined his stable, but neither reached the elite sekitori ranks.
+His elder son, Tomō, born in 1978, joined in 1994 and was known as Kyokuhoten.
 He retired in November 1999 after a long injury layoff, with a highest rank of sandanme 26.
 His younger son Kunihiro, born in 1979, made his debut in 1995 and fought under the similar ring name of Kyokushoten.
 He had a much longer and marginally more successful career, reaching a highest rank of makushita 46 before retiring in January 2011.

+Asahikuni died on October 22, 2024, at the age of 77.